koodaamo/opsdroid-skype/README.rst

 To test the connector, you can use the `Bot Framework Emulator`.
 This package includes a ready-made configuration file in `tests/bot.bot`.

 To deploy a Skype bot, a Azure service account is needed.
 At the time of writing this (end of 2018), Azure offers a free tier that is sufficient to test the bot.
-The main steps to take in Azure to deploy the bot are:

-* create a 'Bot Channels Registration' resource
+To test and deploy the bot, create and configure a 'Bot Channels Registration' resource.

-* configure the registration (see 'settings')
+When configuring the bot in Azure, make sure to:

-   * make sure to enter the correct full 'Messaging endpoint' URL (see above ^)
+- enter the correct full 'Messaging endpoint' URL in settings
-   * test the bot using Azure (see 'Test in Web Chat')
+- test the bot (see 'Test in Web Chat')
-   * get a MS app id & password (you may need to click 'manage' in the settings view to get the password), and then enter those into the opsdroid config (see above ^ example)
+- enter the bot Microsoft Application Id & Password into your opsdroid config; you may need to click the 'Manage' link in the bot registration settings to access the password
-   * add a Skype 'channel' to the registration (note: there is NO NEED to configure it in any way)
+- add a Skype 'channel' to the registration resource (there is NO NEED to configure it in any way or publish it!)

-* visit your opsdroid bot URL using any web browser.
-You will see a button
+After completing the above steps, visit your bot endpoint using a web browser; you will see an image button for adding the bot to your skype contacts.

 Credits
 -------